freshcodex/testimate/README.md

-# Next-Supabase-TRPC - Full Stack TypeScript Starter

-A modern, full-stack TypeScript starter template built with Next.js, Supabase, and tRPC.
-This template provides a solid foundation for building scalable web applications with type safety, authentication, and database management.
+# Testimate - Open Source Testimonial Collection Platform

+Testimate is a modern, open-source alternative to testimonial collection platforms like testimonials.to, Senja, and Trustmary.
+Built with a focus on privacy, customization, and ease of use, Testimate allows businesses to collect, manage, and display customer testimonials with full control over their data.

 ## 🚀 Features

-- ⚡️ **Next.js 15** with App Router
+- ⚡️ **Next.js 15** with App Router for blazing fast performance
-- 🔐 **Supabase** Authentication & Database
+- 🔐 **Supabase** Authentication & Database for secure data management
-- 🎨 **Tailwind CSS** for styling
+- 🎨 **Tailwind CSS** for beautiful, customizable designs
 - 🔄 **tRPC** for type-safe API calls
-- 📦 **Drizzle ORM** for database management
+- 📦 **Drizzle ORM** for efficient database management
-- 🎯 **TypeScript** for type safety
+- 🎯 **TypeScript** for robust type safety
-- 📱 **Responsive** design
+- 📱 **Responsive** design for all devices
-- 🔍 **Biome** for linting and formatting
+- 🔍 **Biome** for code quality
-- 🧪 **React Query** for data fetching
+- 🧪 **React Query** for efficient data fetching
 - 🔒 **Middleware** for route protection
+- 📝 **Rich Text Editor** for testimonial content
+- 🎨 **Customizable Templates** for testimonial display
+- 🔄 **Import/Export** functionality
+- 📊 **Analytics Dashboard**
+- 🔗 **Embed Widgets** for easy integration

 ## 📋 Prerequisites